--All incoming mail must have a return name and full return address.
+* All incoming mail must have a return name and a full return address.

--No packages of any kind will be accepted (other than publisher rule), and will be returned to the sender. -Inmates may have two (2) newspaper subscriptions and three (3) magazine subscriptions at their expense; however, the inmate may not keep more than one day’s newspapers or three magazines in his/her cell.
+3. Inmates may have two newspaper subscriptions, and three magazine subscriptions, at their expense; however, the inmate may not keep more than one day’s newspapers or three magazines in his/her cell.

-It is the inmate’s responsibility to manage the reading materials being sent in.
+5. It is the inmate’s responsibility to manage the reading materials being sent in.
 Items of excess will be placed in the inmate’s property.
-The staff will not be responsible for trading items out.
+The staff will not be responsible for trading items out of property.

--An incoming envelope of General Mail may contain the following items: no more than five (5) pages of handwritten or typed correspondence, two photographs (on photograph paper/no polaroid) no larger than 4” by 6”, and authorized money.
-Envelopes containing excessive items will be placed in property.
+6. An incoming envelope of general mail may contain the following items: no more than five pages of handwritten or typed correspondence, two photographs (on photograph paper only - no Polaroids accepted) no larger than 4” by 6”, and authorized money.
+Envelopes containing excessive items will be placed in the inmate's property.

--All incoming mail will be opened and inspected by the Inmate Trust Fund Officer or his designee, unless it is clearly marked as legal mail and is sent from a government official, courts or attorneys.
-This is done to inspect for contraband and to permit the removal of funds for crediting to the Inmate Trust Account before being forwarded on to the inmate.
-Any items other than items mentioned in this section will be confiscated and placed in the inmate’s property.
+7. All incoming mail will be opened and inspected by the Inmate Trust Fund Officer, or their designee, unless it is clearly marked as legal mail and is sent from a government official, court or attorney.
+This is done to inspect for contraband, and to permit the removal of funds for crediting to the Inmate Trust Account before being forwarded on to the inmate.
+Anything other than those items noted above will be confiscated, and placed in the inmate’s property.

--Mail from Government Officials, Courts and Attorneys will be opened in the presence of the inmate.
+8. Mail from government officials, courts, and attorneys will be opened in the presence of the inmate.

--Any letters or drawings made with markers, crayons, paints, glitter, perfume, stickers, lipstick or any body fluids etc. will not be accepted and will be placed in the inmate's property.
+9. Any letters or drawings made with markers, crayons, paints, glitter, perfume, stickers, lipstick, or body fluids will not be accepted and will be placed in the inmate's property.
 Letters written to inmates should be typed, or written in pencil or a regular inkpen.

 14. Greeting cards are not accepted, and will not be distributed to inmates.
-Mail received in greeting card envelopes will be treated as a greeting card and will not be distributed to inmate.
+Mail received in/with evelopes containing greeting cards will be treated as a greeting card and will not be distributed to the inmate.